MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/automate-business-processes-customer-engagement.md

 ---
-title: "Automate your business processes in Customer Engagement (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Automate your business processes in Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Learn about automating your business processess.
 A business process can be of two types: automated processes that rely solely on communication among applications based on a set of rules, and interactive processes that also rely on people to initiate and run the process, and to make the appropriate decisions during the running of the process." ms.custom: "" ms.date: 10/31/2017